-Experts emphasize the importance of institutional quality in a country and in particular quality of the civil services.
+Experts emphasize the importance of institutional quality in a country and in particular good government.
 Though few citizens will associate happiness with bureaucracy, well-functioning public organizations does add to the happiness of a great number of them.
 One of the reasons is that institutions, like courts and employment offices, create a predictable environment, in which citizens can plan their lives and are less dependent on pressures by kin and neighbors.